-India Pale Ale, also known as IPA, first became popular in England during the 1810s and has since become a favorite in other regions of the world, including the United States and India.
+India Pale Ale, also known as IPA, first became popular in England during the 1810s and has since become a favorite in other regions of the world, especially the United States.

 In fact, IPA is especially popular among ale types, with nearly all breweries offering at least some form of India Pale Ale.

-In some ways, IPA is more expressive than stronger ales, with what is sometimes called ‘aggressive’ bitterness from bountiful hops.
-In fact, bitterness takes center stage, but it’s also certainly not one note.
+IPAs are hop-forward ales, with what is sometimes called ‘aggressive’ bitterness from bountiful hops.
+In fact, bitterness takes center stage, but the style is certainly not one note.

 Try: Stone Brewing IPA

 Pale ales are distinguished by their notably lighter hue, often more a golden tone, and malt-forward flavors.
 They are considered deeper and more flavorful than light lagers, but more subdued than deep stouts.
 While pale ales range in terms of flavors based on style, they are seen as approachable and relatively balanced– making them not usually standouts, but also generally well-liked.